ruby-ist/weaviate_record/README.md

 end
 ```

 And that's all.
-Now, you can use create and modify `weaviate` records as you do in the `ActiveRecord`.
+Now, you can create and modify `weaviate` records as you do in the `ActiveRecord`.
 The syntax is exactly same with few naunces.